marcoagpinto/aoo-mozilla-en-dict/README.md

 Notice the <B>"en_GB_speller_for_Mozilla+AOO+LO_2013+.txt"</B> above where I keep a changelog.

-I always keep a note of the most recent version released for Mozilla, AOO and LO on the official Proofing Tool GUI site: http://proofingtoolgui.org
+I keep a note of the most recent release for Mozilla, AOO and LO on the Proofing Tool GUI site: http://proofingtoolgui.org